Jim Lovell: Astronaut selection

 In 1962, NASA began recruiting its second group of astronauts, intended to fly during the Gemini and Apollo programs.
 This time the process was a public one.
 Lovell found out about the selection from an advertisement that had been placed in Aviation Week & Space Technology, and decided to apply a second time.
 A three-person selection panel consisting of Mercury Seven astronauts Alan Shepard and Deke Slayton, and NASA test pilot Warren J. North, reduced the candidates to 32 finalists, who were sent to Brooks Air Force Base in San Antonio for medical examinations.
 The tests there were much the same as those employed to select the Mercury Seven, but this time Lovell passed.
 The remaining 27 then went to Ellington Air Force Base near Houston, where they were individually interviewed by the selection panel.

 On September 14, Slayton informed Lovell that he had been accepted.
-To avoid tipping off the media, all checked into the Rice Hotel in Houston under the name of Max Peck, its general manager.
-On September 17, the media crowded into the 1800-seat Cullen Auditorium at the University of Houston for the official announcement, but it was a low-key event compared to the unveiling of the Mercury Seven three years before.
+To avoid tipping off the media, Lovell checked into the Rice Hotel in Houston under the name of Max Peck, its general manager.
+On September 17, the media crowded into the 1800-seat Cullen Auditorium at the University of Houston for the official announcement, but it wasn't as big as the unveiling of the Mercury Seven three years before.
 The group became known as the "Next Nine" or the "New Nine".
 The new astronauts moved to the Houston area in October 1962.
 Conrad and Lovell built houses in Timber Cove, south of the Manned Spacecraft Center (MSC).
 Developers in Timber Cove offered astronauts mortgages with small down payments and low interest rates.
 The MSC complex was not yet complete, so NASA temporarily leased office space in Houston.